cgccomeau/Gini-In-A-Bottle/README.md

 * Test/Train Split:

 After using the pandas library to convert our CSV data into an operable dataframe, we realized that for the two supervised learning methods, we needed to split our data into a testing and training set.
 Since each row of our data can be uniquely represented by a tuple of the country and year, we realized if we did a random train/test split on the entire dataset, there is a chance that one year could be disproportionately placed in either the training or testing set.
 So to compensate, we first divided all our data by year, used sklearn to do a randomized 85/15% test/train split on each year, then concatenated all the individual test/train splits from each year back into its own single set.

+### Linear Regression

+Now that we’ve split and visualized our data, we are ready to run Linear Regression on all features!
+Using sklearn’s LinearRegression class, we are able to fit our model with the training data, test it against the test data, and create all the accompanying analysis.
+Here are all the coefficients from our model’s calculated line of best fit.
+Note the scales of each variable are different (such as a change in 10 doesn’t mean much for Income per Person ($10), however it is a massive difference for Average Life Expectancy (10 years)), so not much insight can be intuitively gleaned from the coefficients.

+As expected, our model’s correlation coefficient values aren’t the highest, clocking in at 0.231 for training and 0.22 for testing.
+The nice thing about the testing and training values being consistent is that overfitting has not occurred here!
+As a result, we must now turn to more sophisticated machine learning algorithms than linear regression to yield better prediction results.

 ### Neural Networks